YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes, a motorcycle helmet can damage or irritate the recipient area if it is used too early.
 The issue is not only the moment it goes on.
 The issue is the whole process of putting it on, wearing it, sweating inside it, moving with it, and removing it.

-Some patients say they will place the helmet very carefully.
+You may feel you can place the helmet very carefully.
 I respect that intention, but real life is not always careful.
 Traffic, heat, hurry, and fatigue make people move faster than they planned.

 Motorcycle riding also adds wind, vibration, road dust, and sweating.
 The helmet is not the only factor.
 The entire riding environment is more aggressive than a quiet walk or a short car ride.